-The student is responsible for initiating an application for admission to candidacy once all requirements, except the dissertation prospectus and the dissertation, have been completed.
+The student is responsible for initiating an application for admission to candidacy in gradstatus.uga.edu once all re-quirements, except the dissertation prospectus and the dissertation, have been completed.

 The time limit for admission to candidacy is six years, however, it is expected by year four.
 Graduation is required within five years of becoming a Ph.D. candidate.